 Question 2

-"Walk me through what happens when the AI is wrong."
+"Walk me through what happens when the system is wrong."

-Examiners love this question because it exposes whether the institution built for reality or for screenshots.
-A good answer shows an actual override flow, not a theoretical one.
-Pick a real example where the AI misread officer compensation, missed a continuation schedule, or mapped a K-1 incorrectly.
-Show the original output, the human correction, the recorded reason, and whether the error fed any monitoring metric.
+Examiners love this because it exposes whether the institution built for reality or screenshots.
+A good answer shows the actual override flow, not a theoretical one.
+Pick a real example where the system misread officer compensation, missed a continuation schedule, or mapped a K-1 incorrectly.
+Show the original output, the human correction, the recorded reason, and whether the case fed any monitoring metric.

 Weak answer